-9 Reasons Why Brian’s Skyline (Nissan R34 GT-R) is a Supercar
+Top Reasons Why Brian’s Skyline (Nissan R34 GT-R) is a Supercar

-Nissan Brian’s Skyline is an important part of Paul Walker’s legacy
+Nissan Brian’s Skyline is an Important Part of Paul Walker’s Legacy

 The second movie from the Fast and Furious franchise did not leave a mark like some of the others in terms of cinematography.